StrangeCoder1729/I-Am-Rich/README.md

 # I AM Rich App

 This is My First FLutter Project.
+This app has no functionality, it will basically just show the image of a bright shining diamond

 Mentor : Angela Yu